ammawla/PanelDoC/README.md

 Output files are located in the Experiment directory listed in the parameters files.
 Information about main output files:

-ExperimentName_QCTable.csv:  QC data for all samples Detailed field information:
+ExperimentName_QCTable.csv:  QC data for all samples<br>
+Detailed field information:<br>
-Sample: Sample ID
+Sample: Sample ID	<br>
-Coverage: Median coverage for sample
+Coverage: Median coverage for sample	<br>
-NormalizedCoverage: Median normalized coverage for sample
+NormalizedCoverage: Median normalized coverage for sample<br>
-Ratio: Median ratio for sample
+Ratio: Median ratio for sample	<br>
-SDCoverage: Standard deviation for raw coverage
+SDCoverage: Standard deviation for raw coverage	<br>
-SDNormalizedCoverage: Standard deviation for median coverage
+SDNormalizedCoverage: Standard deviation for median coverage	<br>
-SDRatio: Standard deviation for ratio
+SDRatio: Standard deviation for ratio 	<br>
-Sample_SN_Raw: Signal to noise ratio for raw coverage(median/sd)
+Sample_SN_Raw: Signal to noise ratio for raw coverage(median/sd)	<br>
-Sample_SN_Normalized: Signal to noise ratio for normalized coverage (median/sd)
+Sample_SN_Normalized: Signal to noise ratio for normalized coverage (median/sd)	<br>
-CNV_Zscore: Number of standard deviations from median for ratio value of .5
+CNV_Zscore: Number of standard deviations from median for ratio value of .5<br>
-CNV_Count: Number of CNV calls
+CNV_Count: Number of CNV calls	<br>
-Percent10X: Percent of targeted bases with at least 10X raw coverage
+Percent10X: Percent of targeted bases with at least 10X raw coverage	<br>
-Percent50X: Percent of targeted bases with at least 50X raw coverage
+Percent50X: Percent of targeted bases with at least 50X raw coverage<br>
-Percent100X: Percent of targeted bases with at least 100X raw coverage
+Percent100X: Percent of targeted bases with at least 100X raw coverage<br>

-ExperimentName_CNVs.csv: CNV calls with parameters Detailed field information:
+ExperimentName_CNVs.csv: CNV calls with parameters<br>
+Detailed field information:<br>
-SAMPLE_ID: sample ID (from sample information input file)
+SAMPLE_ID: sample ID (from sample information input file)<br>
-RegionName: partition name (from partition information input file) chr.id: chromosome
+RegionName: partition name (from partition information input file)<br>
+chr.id: chromosome<br>
-start:  variant start base
+start:  variant start base<br>
-end: variant end base
+end: variant end base<br>
-class:  gain or loss
+class:  gain or loss<br>
-size: variant size
+size: variant size<br>
-base.count:  total number targeted bases within call gc.content:  median GC content within call (calculated in 100bp windows from UCSC genome sequence .fa files) median.selfchain.count: median number of self-chains within call (from UCSC chainSelfLink.txt) percent.unique.sequence: percent of call not overlappin self-chains mean.base.spacing:  base.count/size base.count.criteria: number of targeted bases meeting call criteria merge.count: number of calls merged to make final call median.ratio: median relative depth of coverage ratio within call sd.ratio: standard deviation for relative depth of coverage ratio within call sn.diff.coverage: (sample coverage - experiment median coverage)/experiment median standard deviation.
+base.count:  total number targeted bases within call<br>
+gc.content:  median GC content within call (calculated in 100bp windows from UCSC genome sequence .fa files)<br>
+median.selfchain.count: median number of self-chains within call (from UCSC chainSelfLink.txt)<br>
+percent.unique.sequence: percent of call not overlappin self-chains<br>
+mean.base.spacing:  base.count/size<br>
+base.count.criteria: number of targeted bases meeting call criteria<br>
+merge.count: number of calls merged to make final call<br>
+median.ratio: median relative depth of coverage ratio within call<br>
+sd.ratio: standard deviation for relative depth of coverage ratio within call<br>
+sn.diff.coverage: (sample coverage - experiment median coverage)/experiment median standard deviation.
 This is a measure of the strength of signal from the sample normalized coverage data relative to the noise across all samples in the experiment, similar to a z-score.
 Values close to 0 show little difference between the signal and noise, whereas low or high values indicate strong signal.
-True positive rare CNVs should have high or low values. median.coverage.raw: median raw sample coverage within call median.coverage.normalized: median normalized sample coverage within call median.experiment.coverage: median raw coverage across all samples within call median.experiment.sd: standard deviation for coverage for all samples within call median.experiment.sn: signal:noise ratio (median/sd) for coverage across all samples in experiment within call. median.experiment.relativesn: median s:n within call/median s:n for full partition.
+True positive rare CNVs should have high or low values.<br>
+median.coverage.raw: median raw sample coverage within call<br>
+median.coverage.normalized: median normalized sample coverage within call<br>
+median.experiment.coverage: median raw coverage across all samples within call<br>
+median.experiment.sd: standard deviation for coverage for all samples within call<br>
+median.experiment.sn: signal:noise ratio (median/sd) for coverage across all samples in experiment within call.<br>
+median.experiment.relativesn: median s:n within call/median s:n for full partition.
 Values close to 1 indicate that s:n within the call is similar to overall s:n.
 Low numbers  indicate lower relative s:n within call.
-Low numbers are more likely to be false positives.
+Low numbers are more likely to be false positives.<br>
 CopyNumber: copy number estimate (0, 1, 3, 4).
-Value of 4 indicates >3 copies - not a quantitative estimate of 4 copies.
+Value of 4 indicates >3 copies - not a quantitative estimate of 4 copies.<br>
-SampleCalls: number of calls for sample
+SampleCalls: number of calls for sample<br>
-Gene: genes overlapped by variant (from UCSC refFlat.txt)
+Gene: genes overlapped by variant (from UCSC refFlat.txt)<br>
-Refseq: refseq values matching overlapped genes (from UCSC refFlat.txt)
+Refseq: refseq values matching overlapped genes (from UCSC refFlat.txt)<br>
 Overlap: description of overlap for each gene.
-5’ partial and 3’ partial indicate overlap of the 5’ or 3’ end, respectively.
-Internal indicates that CNV is within gene only.
-Complete indicates that CNV extends beyond gene boundaries.
+5’ partial and 3’ partial indicate overlap of the 5’ or 3’ end, respectively. <br>Internal indicates that CNV is within gene only.
+Complete indicates that CNV extends beyond gene boundaries.<br>
-Exons: number of exons overlapped for each gene/refseq ID
+Exons: number of exons overlapped for each gene/refseq ID<br>

-Results folders:
+Results folders:<br>
-bedgraph: bedgraph format files for raw and ratio data for use with a genome browser such as UCSC.
+bedgraph: bedgraph format files for raw and ratio data for use with a genome browser such as UCSC.<br>
-calls: individual output files with all CNV calls for each sample.
+calls: individual output files with all CNV calls for each sample.<br>
 normalized: normalized data for each sample and each region.
-Can be used as ratio input for other segmentation algorithms.
+Can be used as ratio input for other segmentation algorithms.<br>
-PDFs: graphical output for each subject and all CNV calls normalized.
+PDFs: graphical output for each subject and all CNV calls normalized.<br>
-raw: raw coverage data for targeted regions generated from the raw input files.
+raw: raw coverage data for targeted regions generated from the raw input files.<br>